-Click here to listen to Dr. Saleska’s thoughts on how the book of Ruth concludes and how such an account testifies to the person and work of Christ.
+In this episode we encounter some difficult language in the book of psalms that begs for further discussion.
+Click here to listen to Dr. German’s reflections on the matter and how Psalm 137 ultimately testifies to the person and work of Christ.

 “His steadfast love endures forever.”
 Click here to listen to Dr. German’s reflections on this well-known phrase found repeatedly throughout Psalm 136.

 After discussing the last few verses of 1 Samuel 17, Dr. Saleska guides us through the opening verses of chapter 18 where we learn more about the aftermath of David killing Goliath.
 Click here to listen as the drama builds between David and Saul.

 The battle between David and Goliath is finally upon us!
 Click here to listen to Dr. Saleska’s Christ-centered reflections on this popular chapter of the Bible.